Many of us grew up in homes that did not support or acknowledge our child emotions. We were shamed, mocked worse told to shut up or else…

 So now instead of just coping with just feeling angry we also feel afraid or guilty for being angry.

 Our primary emotion gets pushed under because our environment deems it unacceptable.
-A secondary emotion/s or meta-emotions occur as a dysfunctional way of dealing with the original emotion.
-Meta-emotions might serve as an emotion regulatory function.
+A secondary emotion/s or meta-emotions occurs as a dysfunctional way of dealing with the original emotion.
+Meta-emotions might serve as an emotion-regulatory function.

 Meta-emotions can be classified into four types: negative-negative (e.g., feeling embarrassed about feeling sad), negative-positive (e.g., feeling guilty about feeling happy), positive-positive (e.g., feeling hopeful about feeling relieved), and positive-negative (e.g., feeling pleased about feeling angry).

 Those who experienced abusive/neglectful childhood environments, commonly experience negative-negative meta-emotions.
 People who have more frequent negative-negative meta-emotions also experience greater feelings of depression

 From my experience, the other dynamic of negative-positive can also be very damaging (feeling sad but pretending to be happy – toxic positivity.
 Or being angry but forced to turn the other cheek because of my Christian upbringing.
 Thus becoming a people pleaser and fawner while being filled with resentment.
 It was the only way to survive the toxic dynamics of my dysfunctional family.